-Parameter Description Name The name for the input parameter.
-Caption The display label describing the input parameter, which prompts an action or input from the user. Туре Select an input parameter type, which can be SingleLine, MultiLine, Enum, Password .
-Comment A description for the input parameter.
+Parameter Description Comment A description for the input parameter.
 Modifiable Select this option to enable the Content Manager to change the parameter.
 Empty OK Select this option if the input parameter does not require a value.
 Value Enter, if needed, a default value for the parameter.
 If you do not enter a default value, then Wireless prompts the user for a value (That is, if the parameter is not also flagged as Empty-OK .)
 Mapped Notification Parameter Select a parameter from the drop-down list.
 These parameters are specific to the master notification you selected in the Notification-Related Information screen.

-Figure 5-7 depicts the Input Parameters screen, where you enter the values for the new input parameter.
+Figure 4-5 depicts the Input Parameters screen, where you enter the values for the new input parameter.